The Ultimate Fighter Seasons 5-6 – Where Are They Now?

 Tommy Speer

-Speer had an opportunity to bounce back from the loss at Ultimate Fight Night 13, but things did not go according to plan and he was knocked out in just 51 seconds by the heavy-handed Anthony Johnson.
-After a little under three minutes of cage time in his two UFC fights Speer’s spell in the promotion had come to an end.
-After that it appeared he was set to return to the WEC where he had fought once before.
-Unfortunately Speer was then bitten by a recluse spider which forced him out of action for several months, and the opportunity passed him by.
-Instead Speer got back into action for the smaller promotions, fighting three times between October and November of ’08.
-He won the first two bouts, but the third ended in defeat .
-After the fight the 25 year old announced his retirement, saying that he couldn’t keep up with the demands of fighting in MMA while also working on his family’s farm.
+Speer had an opportunity to bounce back from the loss at Ultimate Fight Night 13, but things did not go according to plan, and he was knocked out in just 51 seconds by the heavy-handed Anthony Johnson.
+After a little under three minutes of cage time in his two UFC fights Speer’s spell in the promotion had ended.
+After that, it appeared he was set to return to the WEC, where he had fought once before.
+Unfortunately, Speer was then bitten by a recluse spider, which forced him out of action for several months, and the opportunity passed him by.
+Instead, Speer got back into action for the smaller promotions, fighting three times between October and November of ’08.
+He won the first two bouts, but the third ended in defeat.
+After the fight, the 25-year-old announced his retirement, saying that he couldn’t keep up with the demands of fighting in MMA while also working on his family’s farm.

-It appeared that the competitive urge hadn’t yet left Speer however, and he returned to MMA competition six months later, picking up a win at an Extreme Challenge event.
-Another victory followed in October of 2009 taking his career record to 13-4.
+It appeared that the competitive urge hadn’t yet left Speer, but he returned to MMA competition six months later, picking up a win at an Extreme Challenge event.
+Another victory followed in October of 2009, taking his career record to 13-4.
 Next up for the Minnesotan is a welterweight title fight with 11-2 fighter Ryan Ford at Canadian promotion TFC in March.

 Richie Hightower

 richie hightowerRichie Hightower wasn’t the most popular fighter on season 6, with the eventual winner of the show Mac Danzig in particular taking an instant dislike to him.
-Despite that Hightower took out his first opponent, Blake Bowman, in just 49 seconds.
-It would be his only victory on the show though as he lost out to one of the early favorites to win the show, George Sotiropoulos, by Kimura in the following round.
-At the season finale Hightower faced Troy Mandaloniz and came off second best, losing by TKO in the first round.
+Despite that, Hightower took out his first opponent, Blake Bowman, in just 49 seconds.
+It would be his only victory on the show, though, as he lost out to one of the early favourites to win the show, George Sotiropoulos, by Kimura in the following round.
+At the season finale, Hightower faced Troy Mandaloniz and came off as second best, losing by TKO in the first round.
 It proved to be his one and only fight in the UFC.

 Roman Mitichyan